skalenetwork/mirage-manager/docs/Staking.md

 ### addAllowedReceiver

+Adds an address to the list of allowed fee receivers for the caller's node

 ```solidity
 function addAllowedReceiver(address receiver) external
 ```

-Adds an address to the list of allowed fee receivers for the caller's node

-_Only callable by node owners_
+**dev:** _Only callable by node owners_

 #### Parameters